sporniket/moto-tools/README-cli-sdar.md

 * `--verbose` : each processed files is displayed in a tabulated format, showing

-> TODO update actual format
+  * the name and extension of the file

-  * the type of file (tokenized **B**asic, Ascii **L**isting, **D**ata) ; binary files have no type indication
+  * the type of file (BASIC program, data, binary module or text) and data (binary or ascii)
-  * the name and extension
-  * the size in bytes, and the number of data blocks it takes
+  * the size in bytes and blocks

-  Without `--verbose`, the `--list` command will only list the file names.
+  Without `--verbose`, the command will only list the file names.

-* `--into [path]` : directory where the created floppy disk archive or the extracted files will be stored ; when not specified, they are stored in the current directory.
+* `--into [path]` : directory where the created floppy disk archive OR the extracted files will be stored ; when not specified, they are stored in the current directory.

-* `--reference <ref_archive.sd>` : references an archive that will serve as a basis for the created archive (the reference archive is left untouched).
-This allow the creation of _bootable_ disk images : by default `moto_sdar` will create an archive looking like a blank formatted floppy disk into which all the source files have been written, thus a _non bootable_ disk.
-To create a _bootable_ disk image, one must have e.g. [an image with the DOS Basic](http://dcmoto.free.fr/programmes/dos-3.5/index.html), and use it as reference.

 ## File handling

 ### Archive creation

-> draft ; to update with actual behavior

 * Files with the extension `bas` will be added as BASIC, tokenized files, unless they are suffixed with `,a` to be added as BASIC, ascii listing files.
 * Files with the extension `bin` will be added as binany module files.